 While this sounds gross to many of us, for a growing subset of people (and their pets), it also represents a lifesaving treatment.
-FMTs are far more effective than existing probiotics in restoring the community of bacteria in the GI tract (Chaitman et al. 2016), which is one reason for their widespread use.
+FMTs are far more effective than existing cat or dog probiotics in restoring the community of bacteria in the GI tract (Chaitman et al. 2016), which is one reason for their widespread use.

 About fecal transplants

 The principle behind FMTs arises from relatively recent discoveries that the health of an individual can be closely tied to the condition and function of their gut microbiome.
 The microbiomes of sick individuals may be plagued by overgrowths of certain strains of bacteria, such as Clostridium perfringensin dogs.
 Individuals can also suffer from a lack of bacterial diversity that characterizes a healthy, robust gut.
 For people and animals seeking an FMT, there are several delivery methods, the most common of these being via colonoscopy.
 Using a long, flexible tube inserted through the rectum, donor feces is released along the inside of the colon.
 This is costly, invasive and requires your pet to undergo sedation, so AnimalBiome is manufacturing orally ingested FMT capsules as a more cost-effective and convenient alternative.